Faiszer Musthapha: Political career

-He entered politics as member of the Ceylon Workers Congress (CWC) in 2004 and was elected as a Member of Parliament in the same year; representing the Kandy District.
-Following the Elections, the CWC announced its unconditional support to the United People's Freedom Alliance (UPFA), thereby allowing them to form Government.
+Musthapha entered politics as a member of the Ceylon Workers' Congress (CWC) in 2004 and was elected as a Member of Parliament the same year, representing the Kandy District.
+Following the elections, the CWC announced its unconditional support to the United People's Freedom Alliance (UPFA), thereby allowing the UPFA to form a government.

-In the subsequent Parliamentary General Election he contested from the Kandy District as a member of the Sri Lanka Freedom Party (SLFP) led UPFA.
-With Faiszer as its candidate, the SLFP, after a long period of fifty four years, was able to achieve Muslim representation in Parliament from the Central Province.
-He was then appointed a Central Committee Member of the SLFP, a position he continues to hold.
+In the subsequent parliamentary elections in 2010, Musthapha contested for reelection as a member of the Sri Lanka Freedom Party (SLFP).
+With Faiszer as its candidate, the SLFP was able to achieve Muslim representation in Parliament from the Central Province for the first time in 54 years.
+He was then appointed a Central Committee member of the SLFP, a position he continues to hold.

-In 2005, he was appointed as the Deputy Minister of Tourism and later had functioned as the Minister of Tourism Promotion (Non Cabinet), the Deputy Minister of Environment, the Deputy Minister of Technology and Research and thereafter as the Deputy Minister of Investment Promotion.
+In 2005, he was appointed as the Deputy Minister of Tourism and later functioned as the Minister of Tourism Promotion (non-cabinet), the Deputy Minister of Environment, the Deputy Minister of Technology and Research and thereafter as the Deputy Minister of Investment Promotion.

 As the Deputy Minister of Environment, in April 2010, the Hon.
-Faiszer Musthapha led the Sri Lanka delegation to the 34th session of the World Heritage Committee held in Brasilia, Brazil where he played a key role in winning the members of the World Heritage Committee to approve the inscription of Horton Plains, Knuckles Conservative Forest and Peak Wilderness (forest area around Sri-Pada) as a World Heritage Natural Reserve.
+Faiszer Musthapha led the Sri Lankan delegation to the 34th session of the World Heritage Committee held in Brasília, Brazil, where he played a key role in convincing the members of the World Heritage Committee to approve the inscription of Horton Plains, Knuckles Conservative Forest and Peak Wilderness (forest area around Sri-Pada) as World Heritage Sites.

-He had previously served as member of the Cabinet sub Committee appointed to look into and identify Laws and Regulations Obstructing Investments and as a Member of the Committee on Public Enterprises (COPE).
+He had previously served as a member of the Cabinet sub-committee appointed to look into and identify Laws and Regulations Obstructing Investments and as a Member of the Committee on Public Enterprises (COPE).

-He was one of the Members of the SLFP who joined the opposition to campaign against former President Mahinda Rajapaksa in the Presidential Election 2015 eventually leading to the victory of Maithripala Sirisena who become the 7th President of Sri Lanka.
-In the cabinet reshuffle that followed, Musthapha was appointed as State Minister of Aviation from which he resigned barely a month later.
-Soon later, he was appointed as Legal Advisor to President Maithripala Sirisena.
+He was one of many SLFP MPs who crossed over to the opposition in support of Maithripala Sirisena to campaign against former President Mahinda Rajapaksa in the 2015 presidential election, which would be won by Sirisena.
+In the cabinet reshuffle that followed, Mustapha was appointed as State Minister of Aviation from which he resigned barely a month later.
+Soon after, he was appointed as Legal Advisor to President Maithripala Sirisena.

-Following the 2015 Parliamentary Elections, Faiszer Musthapha entered Parliament through the National List and was appointed Cabinet Minister of Provincial Councils and Local Government.
-He is also a member of the Public Accounts Committee among several Parliamentary Consultative Committees at present.
+Following the 2015 parliamentary elections, Faiszer Musthapha entered Parliament through the National List and was appointed Cabinet Minister of Provincial Councils and Local Government.
+He was also a member of the Public Accounts Committee among several Parliamentary Consultative Committees.